What will happen if I am selected for my PMP exam application audit and I fail it?

 Sometimes it may happen that your company has closed and you are not able to verify your experience.
 This means that although you cannot verify the information given to the PMI, it is not your fault.

-In this case, although you will fail the audit and your money will be returned to you after deducting a 100 USD administration fee, you will be able to apply for the exam again as soon as you have sorted out the issue.
+In this case, although you will fail the audit, your money will be returned after deducting a 100 USD administration fee.
+You will be able to apply again once this issue has been resolved.

 In this case, there will be no suspension period.